3P1, METIIAPaper1, 2025: Materials into products

 Implement group simulation code with documentation.

-Deliverable: Group simulation code + brief documentation (group mark).
+Deliverable: Group simulation code + brief documentation (group mark); interim report (individual mark).

 Week 3 (Individual)